Gautam Adani: Personal life

-Gautam Adani married Priti Vora, a dentist, in 1986 and have two sons, Karan and Jeet.
+Gautam Adani married Priti Vora, a dentist, in 1986 and has two sons, Karan and Jeet.
 Priti Adani is the chairperson of Adani Group’s philanthropic arm, the Adani Foundation.
 Karan is CEO of Adani Ports & SEZ.
 Jeet leads the Adani Airports business and the Adani Digital Labs.

 In January 1998, Adani and an associate, Shantilal Patel, were allegedly abducted and held hostage for ransom.
 Two former gangsters Fazl-ur-Rehman and Bhogilal Darji, were accused of the kidnapping.
 They were acquitted in an Indian court in 2018, after Adani and Patel did not show up for depositions, despite multiple summons by the court.

 Adani was in the restaurant of Taj Mahal Palace Hotel in Mumbai having dinner with the CEO of Dubai Ports at 21:50 on 26 November 2008 when the hotel was attacked by terrorists.
 The terrorists were only 15 ft away from them.
 Adani hid in the hotel kitchen and later in the toilet and came out safely at 08:45 the next day.